Clinician. Educator. Entrepreneur.

 Selected for both the ASHA Leadership Development Program and the ASHA Faculty Development Award — two nationally competitive programs supporting the next generation of leaders and educators in communication sciences and disorders.

-Recognized as an ASHA Innovator and served in multiple national leadership roles including ASHA's Scientific and Professional Education Board, Peer Review Training Committee, and as a Career Transitions Mentor — while also co-chairing an international COVID-19 task force for the Dysphagia Research Society.
+Served in multiple national leadership roles including ASHA's Scientific and Professional Education Board, Peer Review Training Committee, and as a Career Transitions Mentor — while also co-chairing an international COVID-19 task force for the Dysphagia Research Society.

 Completed advanced training in business management and digital health from Harvard Business School and Stanford University — bridging deep clinical expertise with healthtech innovation.